 We thus propose to add following statement to 5.4.1.3 (also see TP in next section)

+OAM can be used to avoid MN and SN configure immediate MDT measurements (M1, M8) on the same frequency.
+Inter-node signaling for coordination of UE measurement capabilities as introduced for RRM also covers immediate MDT measurements.

 TPs illustrating proposed changes